dudung/remah/README.md

 + Set as the latest release.
 + Publish release.

-After a few time visit the page on PyPi https://pypi.org/project/remah/.
+After a few minutes visit the page on PyPi https://pypi.org/project/remah/.